STUDIO 47 uses AI to create content 80% faster | HeyGen

 Given its industry’s reliance on news anchors and reporters, the most compelling feature for STUDIO 47 is HeyGen’s scalable, high-quality AI avatars.

-Before HeyGen, producing daily and breaking news was both resource and cost-intensive: it required dedicated studio time, depended on limited presenter availability, and involved expensive post-production work.
-With HeyGen, the team created digital avatars of much-loved TV presenters that were a familiar face to its many viewers.
+Before HeyGen, producing daily and breaking news was both resource- and cost-intensive: it required dedicated studio time, hinged on limited presenter availability, and involved expensive post-production work.
+With HeyGen, the team created digital avatars of beloved TV presenters that were a familiar face to its many viewers.

-In addition to delivering regional news to Germany’s most populous state, STUDIO 47 provides media production services to customers across Germany, Austria, and the Netherlands, including regional and local media organisations, online media platforms, and digital newsrooms.
+In addition to delivering regional news to Germany’s most populous state, STUDIO 47 provides media production services to customers across Germany, Austria, and the Netherlands, including regional and local media organizations, online media platforms, and digital newsrooms.
 These media production services encompass the AI-powered solutions they’ve developed to empower other newsrooms and media companies.
-With HeyGen, STUDIO 47 has achieved 80% faster news production and a 60% cost reduction in studio and post-production expenses.
+With HeyGen, STUDIO 47 has achieved news production that is 80% faster and a 60% reduction in studio and post-production costs.

-Through this partnership, STUDIO 47 can rewrite the playbook for journalism—ultimately future-proofing the industry by driving cost savings and building a constant content engine.